The Empire Strikes Out: Book summary

 The Empire Strikes Out examines baseball's role in developing what the author refers to as the "American empire".
-The book discusses in great detail baseballs role in American history, particularly baseball's role helping, and being helped by the military.
-In the book's introduction, Elias notes that baseball was used to "...sell and export the American dream."
+The book discusses in great detail baseball's role in American history, particularly baseball's role helping, and being helped by the military.
+In the book's introduction, Elias notes that baseball was used to "...sell and export the American dream".
 As part of that effort, baseball was regularly used in the country's imperial quest to dominate other nations.
 A large part of the book is devoted to discussing foreign trips by American baseball teams intended to spread the game to other cultures.
 The first trip cited in the book was organized by Albert Spalding in 1888 and included stops in Egypt, Italy, England, and Ireland.
-According to Elias, the tour was "...permeated by racism."
+According to Elias, the tour was "...permeated by racism".
 Previously, U.S. Commodore Matthew C. Perry had forced the opening of Japanese society and had introduced the game of baseball to Japanese people who quickly took to the sport.
 Closer to the U.S, the American military introduced baseball to Cuba and discovered that the Cuban people adopted the game largely as way of creating a national sport not played by Spain which was occupying the country as an imperial power.

 Elias frequently discusses baseball through the lenses of: